-149. Unsafe electrical equipment
+149 Unsafe electrical equipment

-- (1) A person conducting a business or undertaking at a workplace must ensure that any unsafe electrical equipment at the workplace - (a) is disconnected (or isolated) from its electricity supply; and - (b) once disconnected (or isolated) -

-- (i) is not reconnected until it is repaired or tested and found to be safe; or - (ii) is replaced or permanently removed from use.
+- (1) A person conducting a business or undertaking at a workplace must ensure that any unsafe electrical equipment at the workplace- - (a) is disconnected (or isolated) from its electricity supply, and - (b) once disconnected (or isolated)- - (i) is not reconnected until it is repaired or tested and found to be safe, or - (ii) is replaced or permanently removed from use.

-- (a) an individual, a fine not exceeding \$3 600; or - (b) a body corporate, a fine not exceeding \$18 000. - (2) For the purposes of this regulation, electrical equipment or a component of electrical equipment is unsafe if there are reasonable grounds for believing it to be unsafe.
+- (b) in the case of a body corporate-210 penalty units. - (2) For the purposes of this clause, electrical equipment or a component of electrical equipment is unsafe if there are reasonable grounds for believing it to be unsafe.

-150. Inspection and testing of electrical equipment
+150 Inspection and testing of electrical equipment

-- (1) A person conducting a business or undertaking at a workplace must ensure that electrical equipment is regularly inspected and tested by a competent person if the electrical equipment is - (a) supplied with electricity through an electrical socket outlet; and - (b) used in an environment in which the normal use of electrical equipment exposes the equipment to operating conditions that are likely to result in damage to the equipment or a reduction in its expected life span, including conditions that involve exposure to moisture, heat, vibration, mechanical damage, corrosive chemicals or dust.
+- (1) A person conducting a business or undertaking at a workplace must ensure that electrical equipment is regularly inspected and tested by a competent person if the electrical equipment is- - (a) supplied with electricity through an electrical socket outlet, and - (b) used in an environment in which the normal use of electrical equipment exposes the equipment to operating conditions that are likely to result in damage to the equipment or a reduction in its expected life span, including conditions that involve exposure to moisture, heat, vibration, mechanical damage, corrosive chemicals or dust.

-- (a) an individual, a fine not exceeding \$3 600; or - (b) a body corporate, a fine not exceeding \$18 000. - (2) In the case of electrical equipment that is new and unused at the workplace, the person conducting the business or undertaking - (a) is not required to comply with subregulation (1); and - (b) must ensure that the equipment is inspected for obvious damage before being used.
+- (a) in the case of an individual-40 penalty units, or - (b) in the case of a body corporate-210 penalty units. - (2) In the case of electrical equipment that is new and unused at the workplace, the person conducting the business or undertaking- - (a) is not required to comply with subclause (1), and - (b) must ensure that the equipment is inspected for obvious damage before being used.